varunratnakar/comparison-application/README.md

 then run docker-compose up to start project with changed code

-# Create brief text descriptions describing layout/functionality of each file and how they fit together:
+# Layout/Functionality descriptions of each file:

 /middleware:
  1. Dockerfile: specifies python version, installs dependencies in requirements.txt, runs api.py